vktr274/cnn-affect-recognition/README.md

 Example of serializing a custom pipeline is included in the [`src`](./src) folder and is named [`custom_pipeline_example.py`](./src/custom_pipeline_example.py).
 Example of a serialized pipeline is included in the root folder and is named [`custom_pipeline_example.yml`](./custom_pipeline_example.yml).

+### Relabeling the Dataset

 The original dataset also has a `labels.csv` file which includes improved labels by machine learning.
 We decided to create a script that relabels the dataset using the improved labels.
 The script is available in the [`src/relabel.py`](./src/relabel.py) file.

+### Running the Relabeling Script

 It can be run following this pattern:

 `python relabel.py [-h] [--output-path OUTPUT_PATH] [--label-csv] path`